Robotics-lessons/term2-localization-lab/README.md

 | Arrived target | <img src="images/udacity_robot_w04.PNG" width="60%" height="24%" title="Arrived target udacity_bot"> | <img src="images/new_robot_w_result.PNG" width="50%" height="16%" title="Arrived target new robot"> |
 | Average Time | 6 -7 munites | 4 -5 munites |

+####  The navigation trajectory for both robots is a green line route, the robots arrived to the goal in the end.
-####  The green route line is a trajectory for navigation of both robots.
-The problem is the robot needs to go up and make a cycle first in the map (Figure 1).
-The better navigation path is red line, it goes to the target position directly.
+####  The problem is that robots need to go up then make a cycle turn first in the map (Figure 1) and this cycle turn routing wasted time.
+####  The better navigation approach is followed red line, it goes to the target position directly.
+####  Anther problem is the robot stuck on the wall in several testings.
+The program needs to restart to solve this issue.

 ####  Figure 1.   <img src="images/new_map.PNG" width="50%" height="50%" title="Maze Map">